Trans-Siberian Orchestra to return to arena in November

 Trans-Siberian Orchestra will return to Pinnacle Bank Arena on Nov.
 16.

-The holiday rock/metal/orchestral group, which played the arena during its 2013 inaugural run of 10 shows in 80 days, rehearses each year in Council Bluffs.
-It will play the third show of its 62-city 2023 “The Ghosts of Christmas Eve — the Best of TSO & More” tour in Lincoln.
+The holiday rock/metal/orchestral group, which played the arena during its 2013 inaugural run of 10 shows in 80 days, rehearses each year in Council Bluffs, Iowa.
+It will play the third show of its 62-city 2023 tour “The Ghosts of Christmas Eve — the Best of TSO & More” in Lincoln.

 The tour will feature “The Ghosts of Christmas Eve,” a rock opera created by TSO’s late founder Paul O’Neill that follows the journey of a runaway who breaks into an abandoned vaudeville theater on Dec.
 24. While seeking shelter from the cold, the teen is discovered by the theater’s caretaker who uses the ghosts and spirits from the building’s past to turn her life around.